nsvetozarevic/hookline/ARCHITECTURE.md

 `Domain/Webhook` holds Standard Webhooks signing and verification for both capture and delivery - neither Endpoint nor Delivery owns it.

+`Domain/Delivery` may import `Domain/Endpoint` models. `Domain/Endpoint` must not import Delivery models.
+The one exception is `CaptureWebhook`: it may call `FanOutDeliveries` and dispatch `DeliverDelivery`, so the event and its delivery rows commit in one transaction and jobs run after commit. `Domain/Endpoint` and `Domain/Delivery` may import `Domain/Webhook`; `Domain/Webhook` imports neither.

 ## Runtime flow

 Setup (panel): create an **endpoint** (capture token + signing secret) and one or more **destinations** per endpoint.
 Runtime path: